Low-Resource Authorship Style Transfer: Can Non-Famous Authors Be Imitated?: Conclusion and Future Directions

 \section{Conclusion and Future Directions}

-\textsc{Styll} demonstrates an ability to perform unsupervised authorship style transfer for target authors with as little as 500 BPE tokens of example text while prior work often focused on target authors who are well-published.
-Our automatic evaluation framework follows established metrics of measuring style transfer accuracy and semantic meaning preservation.
-By exploiting recent authorship and style representation embedding models to measure the style transfer accuracy, our proposed framework makes automatic evaluation possible in the low-resource setting.
-Possible future directions include incorporating style transfer outputs from \textsc{Styll} as synthetic training data to an AID model to determine its effectiveness in strengthening AID performance and authorship representations, experimenting with larger models and prompt-engineering techniques to reduce hallucination and incoherence in generations, and experimenting with \textsc{Styll} on multilingual LLMs to perform multilingual style transfer.
-In Appendix \ref{sec:llm}, we find a significant performance boost as the LLM used with \textsc{Styll} scales ($\text{GPT-2}_{\text{1.5B}}$~$\rightarrow$~$\text{BLOOM}_{\text{7.1B}}$), enabling potential future performance improvement as larger LLMs become available.
+In this work, we study the feasibility of performing and evaluating low-resource authorship style transfer to non-famous authors, a under-studied area of research in text style transfer that has previously largely focused on style transfer to high-resource authors like Shakespeare.
+We establish datasets, evaluation metrics, and baselines for the task and call for other researchers to further investigate this research direction.
+Possible future directions include experimenting with larger models and new techniques to reduce hallucination and incoherence in generations and experimenting with this task in a multilingual setting.
+In Appendix B, we find a major performance benefit as the LLM used with \textsc{Styll} scales ($\text{GPT-2}_{\text{1.5B}}$~$\rightarrow$~$\text{BLOOM}_{\text{7.1B}}$), foreshadowing potential future performance improvement for in-context learning techniques like \textsc{Styll} as larger and more capable LLMs become available.